-The Fujifilm FinePix X100 and the Fujifilm X20 are two digital cameras that were officially introduced, respectively, in September 2010 and January 2013.
-Both the X100 and the X20 are fixed lens compact cameras that are based on an APS-C (X100) and a 2/3 sensor.
-The X100 has a resolution of 12.2 megapixel, whereas the X20 provides 12 MP.
+The Fujifilm FinePix X100 and the Fujifilm X20 are two digital cameras that were announced, respectively, in September 2010 and January 2013.
+Both the X100 and the X20 are fixed lens compact cameras that are based on an APS-C (X100) and a 2/3 (X20) sensor.
+The X100 has a resolution of 12.2 megapixels, whereas the X20 provides 12 MP.

 An illustration of the physical size and weight of the Fujifilm X100 and the Fujifilm X20 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X20 is notably smaller (13 percent) than the Fujifilm X100.
 Moreover, the X20 is markedly lighter (21 percent) than the X100.
 In this context, it is worth noting that neither the X100 nor the X20 are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The X20 was launched at a markedly lower price (by 50 percent) than the X100, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Fujifilm X100 features an APS-C sensor and the Fujifilm X20 a 2/3 sensor.
 The sensor area in the X20 is 84 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 3.9.
 The sensor in the X100 has a native 3:2 aspect ratio, while the one in the X20 offers a 4:3 aspect.